graspologic-org/graspologic-native/README.md

 - 64 bit operating system

 ## Published Versions
-We currently build for x86_64 platforms only, Windows, macOS, and Ubuntu, for python versions 3.6, 3.7, 3.8, and 3.9.
+We currently build for x86_64 platforms only, Windows, macOS, and Ubuntu, for python versions 3.6 - 3.11.

 ## Building
 If for any reason, the published wheels do not match your architecture or if you have a particularly old version of glibc that isn't sufficiently accounted for in our current build matrix, or you just want to build it yourself, the following build instructions should help.